ivysanchez/Metadata-Generated-Descriptions-LLM/README.md

 ![](UTA-DataScience-Logo.png)

-This repository presents a project that explores the use of various Large Language Models (LLMs) to generate product descriptions using metadata from the 'Amazon product data' dataset.
+This repository presents a project that explores the use of various Large Language Models (LLMs) to generate product descriptions using metadata from the ***Amazon Product Data*** dataset.
 The goal is to evaluate how different LLMs and prompting techniques perform in generating high-quality product descriptions based on the provided title, product type ID, and bullet points.

 Dataset: [Amazon Product Data](https://www.kaggle.com/datasets/piyushjain16/amazon-product-data)

 ## Overview

-The goal of this project is to generate compelling and informative product descriptions from structured metadata.
+The aim of this project is to generate compelling and informative product descriptions from structured metadata.
 The task is framed as a text generation problem where the input is a combination of product title, product type ID, and bullet points, and the output is a product description.
-The pipeline includes data loading, data preprocessing (handling missing values and formatting the data), generating descriptions using different LLMs (FLAN-T5, GPT-3.5-turbo, and Gemini 1.5 Pro) with both zero-shot and few-shot prompting, and evaluating the generated descriptions using various metrics (BLEU, ROUGE-1, ROUGE-2, BERTScore-F1, and Flesch Reading Ease).
-A small sample of 25 rows was used for the LLM generation and evaluation due to computational constraints.
-The BERTScore-F1 metric was used as the final metric in determining the most successful LLM in this task.
-The GPT-3.5-Turbo (few-shot) model just slightly outperformed the other models with a BERTScore-f1 of 0.8407, however the other models had scores ranging from 0.810-0.837.
-As for the other metrics Gemini 1.5 Pro (few-shot) produced the most readable descriptions (Flesch ≈ 54.6), while FLAN-T5 (few-shot) achieved competitive BLEU and ROUGE-2 scores.
-Few-shot prompting also consistently outperformed zero-shot across all models.
+The pipeline includes data loading, data preprocessing (handling missing values and formatting the data), generating descriptions using different LLMs (FLAN-T5, GPT-3.5-turbo, and Gemini 1.5 Pro) with both zero-shot and few-shot prompting, and evaluating the generated descriptions using various metrics (BLEU, ROUGE-1, ROUGE-2, BERTScore-F1, and Flesch Reading Ease) with a focus on the BERTScore-F1.

+Due to computational limits, only 25 rows from a cleaned 1M+ row subset were used for generation and evaluation.
+* Best overall: GPT-3.5-turbo (few-shot), with the highest BERTScore-F1 (0.8407).
+* Close Competitors: Other models scored between 0.810 and 0.837.
+* Most readable: Gemini 1.5 Pro (few-shot), with the highest Flesch score (~54.6).
+* Best phrasing similarity: FLAN-T5 (few-shot) with strong BLEU and ROUGE-2.

+Few-shot prompting consistently outperformed zero-shot across all models.